 Question for the day is whether Seth Godin has nailed the future of book publishing?
 If so, where is the inflection point at which consumers pay for content?
-I think macro industry models don’t work in the creative industries anymore and we need to look at not just sectors within an industry but at the individual organisations themselves.
+Macroeconomic models don't work in the creative industries anymore, and we need to look at not just sectors within an industry but at the individual organizations themselves.

 Stop Stealing Dreams is closing in on half a million readers since I launched it eight days ago.
 There are about 100,000 Google matches for the phrase, up from four when I published it.
 What’s fascinating to me is how visible the spread of an idea is now, how much more quickly and socially we share something that resonates.

 Here’s a live discussion scheduled for tonight that a reader and blogger is organizing with some passionate experts.

 And there are spirited conversations and collections of quotations.